Pittsburgh Light Rail: Overview

 In the early 1960s, Pittsburgh had the largest surviving streetcar system in the United States, with the privately owned Pittsburgh Railways Company operating more than 600 PCC cars on 41 routes.
 In 1964 the system was acquired by the Port Authority of Allegheny County, which rapidly converted most routes to buses.
-By the early 1970s, only a handful of streetcar routes remained, most of which used the Mt.
-Washington Transit Tunnel just south of the Monongahela River to reach the South Hills area.
+By the early 1970s, only a handful of streetcar routes remained, most of which used the Mount Washington Transit Tunnel just south of the Monongahela River to reach the South Hills area.

 At that time, Pittsburgh Regional Transit planners were determined to scrap the rail system entirely in favor of busways (now called "BRT" for "Bus Rapid Transit") and an automated guideway transit system developed by Westinghouse Electric called Skybus.
 Community opposition rallied against the plan and in favor of retaining the electric rail trolley system and upgrading it into modern LRT.
 In the end, the LRT option was adopted for the South Hills suburbs, along with development of a busway ("BRT") system for the eastern and western suburbs.